rland93/pendsim/paper.md

 -   State estimation using an Unscented Kalman Filter (UKF) is implemented (with package `filterpy` [@Labbe:2021] )

+-   Energy Swing-Up Controller

 Additionally, any control policy can be implemented by the user, by creating a new class.
 This allows for open-ended controller design.
 Controllers can dump data into the simulation results so that intermediate control inputs are accessible to the final results of the simulation.

 Visualization (`viz.py`):
 -------------------------

 Finally, the results of a simulation can be visualized.
-The 'matplotlib' backend is used to draw an animation of the inverted pendulum and any plots from the simulation.
+The 'matplotlib' [@Hunter:2007] backend is used to draw an animation of the inverted pendulum and any plots from the simulation.
 The visualization uses the results of the simulation to draw the inverted pendulum, including the external and control forces applied to it.
 The animation module allows for the system to plot real-time simulation data (e.g., data used by the controller) side by side with the animation.

-The results of the simulation, stored in datastructures defined by the package `pandas`, are easy to query and plot with `matplotlib`.
-This makes generating sophisticated plots of simulation attributes easy.
+The results of the simulation are easy to query and plot.
+This makes investigating the simulation easy and intuitive.

 Example Notebooks:
 ------------------